Leepo1/Leepo1/README.md

 - 👀 I’m interested in ...
 Machine Learning, AI, Competitive Programming
 - 🌱 I’m currently learning ...
 Competitive Programming
 - 💞️ I’m looking to collaborate on ...
 Competitive Programming
-- 📫 How to reach me ... sameerbhatti2006@gmail.com
+- 📫 How to reach me ... sameerbhatti2006@gmail.com twitchtv.ItsMysticMars

 <!---
 Leepo1/Leepo1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.